Cladophora: Habitat and distribution

-Cladophora as an asset and a nuisance
+Ecological impact

 The genus Cladophora is cosmopolitan and accordingly infestations cannot often be regarded logically as being invasive.
 Where they occur they may at various times be seen as beneficial, as a nuisance, or an outright pest.

 Modest growth of Cladophora is generally harmless; the growth is an important food for many fish and other aquatic animals, as a buffer for the sequestration of nutrients in the water body and for protection of some aquatic organisms from solar ultraviolet radiation.
+Cladophora species can be an environmental nuisance, however, causing major alterations to benthic conditions linked particularly with increased phosphorus loading.

 Where Cladophora becomes a pest is generally where special circumstances cause such drastic overgrowth that algal blooms develop and form floating mats.
 Typical examples include where hypertrophication or high mortality of rival organisms produce high concentrations of dissolved phosphorus.
 Extensive floating mats prevent circulation that is necessary for the aeration of deeper water and, by blocking the light, they kill photosynthesising organisms growing beneath.
 The mats interfere with the fishing industry by clogging nets and preventing the use of lines.
 Where they wash ashore the masses of rotting material reduce shoreline property values along water bodies such as the Great Lakes in the United States.

 Quagga mussel populations have increased tremendously during the same time frame as the blooming of Cladophora, though their ecological relationships are not yet clear and may be complex.